 U.S. Army’s Senior Fellow at Harvard University’s Weatherhead Center for International Affairs.
 His education includes a B.A. in Mathematics/Economics from the University of California, Santa Barbara, M.A. in Strategic Planning, International Organizations & Negotiations from the Naval Postgraduate School and Ph.D. in War Studies from the Royal Military College of Canada.

-FUNCTIONAL EXPERTISE: strategic plans and policy; civil-military relations; international relations; innovation
+FUNCTIONAL EXPERTISE: strategic plans and policy; civil-military relations; international relations and organizations; innovation

 REGIONAL EXPERTISE: Areas of interest include Europe and Africa